 For Tips on working with fur please check out this tutorial.
 It has a short yet comprehensive list of things to know before you handle this type of material especially if you are new at sewing.

-- only about one-quarter of a yard at 60″ wide (see fabric recommendations below).
+- only about a quarter of a yard at 60″ wide

 - thread to match